CS-SI/pytest-executable/doc/how-to-use.rst

 For a given test case, for instance :file:`tests-output/dir-1`, the output directory contains:

-case.output
+output
-   the output file produced by the execution of |executable|, in practice there can be any number of ouput files and directories produced.
+   the output file produced by the execution of |executable|, in practice there can be any number of output files and directories produced.

-case.input
+input
-    a symbolic link to the file in the test case input directory, in pratice there can be any number of input files.
+    a symbolic link to the file in the test input directory, in pratice there can be any number of input files.

 executable.stderr
     contains the error messages from the |executable| execution